 White children and teens, on the other hand, could swim and train in municipal pools, at the YMCA or in a pool at any of the 11,600 country clubs spread across the country.
 One of these is the Baltimore Country Club (BCC) in the home town of Michael Phelps.

 BCC has three pools: a children’s pool, a pool for teaching swimming and a training pool with six lanes.
 Children have learned how to swim here ever since the pools were completed in the late 1960s.
-It wasn’t until almost thirty years later, in 1995, that BCC accepted its first black members.
-In order to be approved, the married couple William and Martha Jews had to be recommended by a member and their application signed by an additional nine members.
-At the time, you also needed $30,000 to become a member of BCC.
-The fact that country clubs have basically excluded black members for a long time is something that’s also had an impact on American swimming.
+It wasn’t until almost 30 years later, in 1995, that BCC accepted its first black members.
+In order to be approved, the married couple William and Martha Jews had to pay $30,000, be recommended by a member and have their application signed by nine additional members.
+The fact that country clubs have excluded black members for a long time is something that’s also had an impact on American swimming.

-People had actually started discussing whether it was even possible for blacks to swim as well as whites, when Chris Silva from UCLA made the US national team in 1983.
+People had actually started discussing whether it was even possible for blacks to swim as well as whites when Chris Silva from UCLA made the U.S. national team in 1983.
 Silva swam the freestyle distance in the relay team that set a new American record at the Edmonton Universiade.
 Princess Diana asked him out for dinner.
 He was the first black swimmer she’d ever seen.

 During the materialistic 1980s, the charismatic Silva gave private lessons to Hollywood stars.
 He wore Ralph Lauren clothes, ate sushi and dated Olympic divers.
-Life was coming along nicely, but he had a recurring problem.
-Cars.
+Life was coming along nicely, but he had a recurring problem: cars.

-In March 1988, he received a fine for an unsafe lane change.
-Nor was he using his seat belt or keeping his insurance information in the glove compartment.
+In March 1988, he received a fine for an unsafe lane change, was caught not using his seat belt and didn’t have his insurance information in the glove compartment.
 A few weeks later, he got a fine for speeding.
-California applies the concept of “three strikes and you’re out,” so when Chris Silva left the scene of an accident without filling out an injury report, he was banned from driving in the state.
+California has a rule of “three strikes and you’re out,” so when Chris Silva left the scene of an accident without filling out an injury report, he was banned from driving in the state.

 Silva moved to Florida where he started working at the International Swimming Hall of Fame (ISHOF) to develop swimming for minority groups throughout the country.
-However, it was only a few weeks before he test-drove his friend’s Ferrari Testarossa.
+However, it was only a few weeks before he took his friend’s Ferrari Testarossa for a test drive.
 Just as thrilled about being fast on the road as in the pool, Silva tested what the Testarossa was made of.
-The sports car was going like a low-flying airplane down Las Olas Boulevard in downtown Fort Lauderdale.
-The police report mentions a speed of 90 mph on a street with a 35 mph speed limit.
-Silva’s joyride ended in a bus shelter made out of solid concrete and he died instantly, only 26 years old.
-Five years after having become the first black swimmer in a US national team, he was still the only one.
+The sports car was speeding like a low-flying airplane down Las Olas Boulevard in downtown Fort Lauderdale.
+The police report mentions a speed of 90 mph on a street with a 35-mph speed limit.
+Silva’s joyride ended when he crashed into a solid concrete bus shelter.
+He died instantly, at only 26 years old.
+Five years after becoming the first black swimmer in a U.S. national team, he was still the only one.